NFL Rumors: Melvin Gordon Plans To Move On From Los Angeles Chargers After This Season

 The Chargers running back reportedly ended his holdout this week, returning to the team after spending the entire preseason and first three weeks of the season away.
 Gordon had been holding out for a new contract, reportedly seeking to be paid among the top running backs in the league at somewhere between $13 million and $15 million per year.
 The Chargers offered him a $10 million annual salary, and then ended negotiations after Gordon’s camp rejected the deal and the two sides failed to make any progress.

 As ESPN reported, Gordon has now ended his holdout and was expected to report to the team on Thursday.
-It’s not clear what role be might play this week, as Chargers coach Anthony Lynn hinted that the team will need to spend some time evaluating Gordon and his conditioning during the weeks he was away from the team.
+It’s not clear what role he might play this week, as Chargers coach Anthony Lynn hinted that the team will need to spend some time evaluating Gordon and his conditioning during the weeks he was away from the team.

 “I don’t think you just walk in camp and just play right away without going through any practice,” Lynn told reporters on Wednesday amid reports that Gordon was coming back.
 “You can run and do all the drills you want, but it’s hard to simulate real football.”